 The way the forest looked was magical, but there was nothing short of hard work and hard breathing moving through these set of stairs.

 Had to stop by the Lighthouse as I make my way home.

 The ridge of this hill was so lonely.
 Although impressive to be able to see such distances, I couldn't help wonder what this old pine forest looked like pre-fire.

 Looking like a nice peaceful day to enjoy the view.

-The divide between Winter and Spring
+The epitome of the Winter and Spring transition.